swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 ### Low-level code and integrating with legacy APis with `UnsafeContinuation`

-The low-level execution of asynchronous code occasionally requires escaping the high-level abstraction of an async functions and nurseries.
+The low-level execution of asynchronous code occasionally requires escaping the high-level abstraction of an async functions and task groups.
 Also, it is important to enable APIs to interact with existing non-`async` code yet still be able to present to the users of such API a pleasant to use async function based interface.

 For such situations, this proposal introduces the concept of a `Unsafe(Throwing)Continuation`: